drewish/multivac/about/index.md

 ---
 ### The Author

-Andrew Morton is a software developer who lives in a small apartment in Berkeley, California with his wife, son and two dogs.
+Andrew Morton is a software developer who lives in Boulder, Colorado with his wife, son and two dogs.

 He loves photos of streetlights, the way analog photography encourages deliberate composition and makes the results more precious.